Souldern: Manor

-One part passed to Thomas Arundell of Lanherne, Cornwall, whose mother was a Dynham, and remained in the Arundell family until Sir John Arundell (died 1590) sold it.
+One part passed to Thomas Arundell of Wardour Castle, Cornwall, whose mother was a Dynham, and remained in the Arundell family until Sir John Arundell (died 1590) sold it.
 By that year John Stutsbury, Robert Weedon and his son John Weedon had bought two parts of the manor.
 Robert married Stutsbury's daughter and by the time he died in 1598 Robert had acquired a third part.
 In 1604 John Weedon acquired the fourth and final part of Souldern by quitclaim, thus reuniting the manor after just over a century of division.

 The Stutsbury and Weedon families were recusants (see below) and during the English Civil War the Parliamentarians confiscated the Weedons' estates.
 After the English Restoration the Crown restored the estates, which then stayed in the family until John Weedon died in 1710.
 John left his manor to Samuel Cox, the infant grandson of Richard Kilby of Souldern.
 The Cox family lived in Farningham, Kent and were largely absentee landlords.
 In the 1860s Lieutenant-Colonel Richard Snead Cox of Broxwood, Herefordshire was listed as lord of the manor of Souldern, but thereafter the lordship was allowed to lapse.

 In 1868,the owner, John Thomas Dolman died and the manor was then lived in by his daughter Mary and her husband Bryan John Stapleton.
 Mary Stapleton was a keen local historian and the whole family were Catholics.
 Mary was a friend of William Bernard Ullathorne, the Bishop of Birmingham, and she was generous in the local village.
 Before 1880 they had decided that the house was not healthy enough, and they had a reduced income, so they moved to another listed building Grove House in Kidlington.